balena-io/docs/pages/README.md

 When complete, after a minute or two the device should appear on your balenaCloud \[dashboard]\(\{{ $links.dashboardUrl \}}), and you should now be ready to deploy some code.
 If you are not able get the device to appear on the dashboard, then check out our \[troubleshooting guide for \{{ $device.name \}}]\[troubleshooting-\{{ $device.id \}}] or try our \[support channels]\[support].

-## Install the \{{ $names.cli.lower \}}
+## Install the balena CLI

 Now that you have an `operational` device in your fleet, it's time to deploy some code.
-We will use the \{{ $names.cli.lower \}} for this.
+We will use the balena CLI for this.
 Follow the instructions below to install balenaCLI for the operating system available on your system.
 Skip the next part if you have balena CLI already installed.

 \{{import "getting-started/cliInstructions"\}}

-After \{{ $names.cli.lower \}} is installed, login to your balena account using the `balena login` command on the terminal:
+After balena CLI is installed, login to your balena account using the `balena login` command on the terminal:

 ```shell
 $ balena login